Amirabad Estate, Faridpur: Railway

 Railways were introduced to Bengal in 1854.
 The Eastern Bengal Railway was established in 1862.
 By the end of the 19th century, rail tracks connected Faridpur with Calcutta and Dacca.
 The Amirabad Railway Station was established on the grounds of the estate.
 It was the last stop before trains reached Goalundo Ghat where passengers boarded ferries to cross the Padma River.
 At Goalundo, ships carried passengers as far away as Assam and British Burma.
 Goalundo's role as a shipping hub increased the importance of the Amirabad Estate and railway station.
 A wooden pavilion on the grounds of the estate is made of Burmese timber, which was among the most expensive timber at the time.
 The timber was likely brought to Faridpur on boats which disembarked at Goalundo Ghat.
 Trains then transported Burmese timber to other places.
 The ghat had shipping links with Chittagong and Arakan.

 Architecture and art

 The estate has a rich architectural legacy.
+In Biswas Bari once stood a 172-room mansion which was burnt down during a fireworks accident.
 Moyez Manzil is a zamindar house which was completed in 1885.
 It was built at a cost of 1,100,000 rupees.
 It is an early example of Indo-Saracenic architecture.
+The building once had jharoka balconies.
 Other buildings of the estate also reflect the architectural heritage of the region.
 The estate is notable for its woodwork.
 A wooden pavilion still stands in Biswas Bari, Amirabad.
 The pavilion is known as the Baithak Khana, or "meeting place".
 Large wooden four pole beds, with intricately carved sculptures of angels and fairies, are also a hallmark of the art of the estate.
 Wooden doors and beds from the buildings of the estate can be found in the Bangladesh National Museum.